OCamlPro/ocplib-simplex/README.md

 # Ocplib-simplex

-`Ocplib-simplex` is  library implementing a simplex algorithm, in a functional style, for solving systems of linear inequalities and optimizing linear objective functions.
+`Ocplib-simplex` a is  library implementing a simplex algorithm, in a functional style, for solving systems of linear inequalities and optimizing linear objective functions.
 The implementation is incremental and backtrackable.
 It is able to extract unsat-cores for unsatisfiable problems.
 Versions `> 0.1`